bibisixtynine/zx80/README.md

 - No need of developper account, apple store or google store, specific hardware configuration : just a computer, tablet or smartphone with any operating system... able to run Safari (ios) or Google Chrome

 - 'modern' javascript is used for coding

+# Many Thanks to

+- Code Mirror 6 and Marijn Haverbeke
+- Svelte and Rich Harris
+- Vite and Evan You
+- all the contributors of these free wonderful open-source tools

+and also

+- Stackblitz, Eric Simons and his team for the amazing online Codeflow IDE (in fact... much more in practice)...
+Waou !
+- Vercel, Guillermo Rauch and his team for it's great web deployement solution

+and from my deep heart

+- Sir Clive Sinclair and it's zx80,81,spectrum and QL computer family !